NucleusPowered/site-v2/docs/tutorial/first/configuration.md

 > Be careful when altering anything in the `core` module configuration.
 Some of the options available are advanced options and could cause data loss if set incorrectly.
 Read the comments associated with the configuration carefully.
 >
 > If you are unsure as to whether you need to change an option, [read the core module documentation](../../modules/core.html) or seek real-time support.
+{:.bl.warn}

 The first section in the configuration file allows you to enable or disable modules, turning on or off features.
 [Learn how to enable and disable modules here](../../howto/modules.html).